 - 2/3 cup evaporated cane sugar

 - 1/4 cup lemon juice

 - grated zest of 1 lemon

 - Preheat oven to 350°F. Line a muffin tin with paper liners or oil cups very lightly.

-- In a large bowl, stir together almond milk and apple cider vinegar.
+- In a large bowl, stir together oat milk and apple cider vinegar.
 Mixture will curdle slightly.
 Don’t fret.
 Set aside.

 - Meanwhile, in a separate bowl, combine flour, baking powder, baking soda and salt.

-- Add oil, sugar, vanilla, lemon juice and zest to almond or soy milk mixture, stir to combine.
+- Add oil, sugar, vanilla, lemon juice and zest to the oat milk mixture, stir to combine.

 - Add dry ingredients to wet and stir until well combined.
 Gently spoon batter into lined muffin cups until each is 3/4 full.